microsoft/restler-fuzzer/restler/checkers/README.md

 * The checker's constructor must call the CheckerBase constructor with req_collection, fuzzing_requests, and a boolean value that defines whether or not this checker should be enabled by default (True to enable by default, False to disable by default).
-* The checker's apply function must take exactly three arguments; valid_rendering, invalid_rendering, and lock (see __How checkers are called and used in RESTler__ for details).
+* The checker's apply function must take exactly three arguments; valid_rendering, invalid_rendering, and lock (see __How checkers are called and used in RESTler__ below for details).
 * The checker must be independent from all other checkers.
 This means it should neither interfere with other checkers nor rely on them.

 ## How checkers are called and used in RESTler
 After each sequence rendering an apply_checkers function is called.
 This function gets a list of CheckerBase subclasses and, for each subclass, it checks whether or not the checker is enabled and, if so, it then calls the checker's apply function.

-A checker's apply function takes three arguments; valid_rendering, invalid_rendering, and lock. <br/>
+A checker's apply function takes three arguments: rendered_sequence and lock.
-* The __lock__ argument is a global lock that should be used if any portions of the checker code should be protected from race conditions when RESTler is run in parallel mode. <br/>
-* The __rendered_sequence__ argument is a RenderedSequence object that contains information about the sequence that was rendered.
+* The __rendered_sequence__ argument is a RenderedSequence object that contains information about the sequence that was just rendered.
 This object contains:
   * sequence - The Sequence object that was rendered.
   * valid - A boolean indicating whether or not the sequence was "valid" (20x) when rendered.
   * faliure_info - A FailureInformation enum that, if set, indicates a reason for the sequence to have failed.
   * final_request_response - The response received after sending the final request in the sequence, as an HttpResponse object.
+* The __lock__ argument is a global lock that should be used if any portions of the checker code should be protected from race conditions when RESTler is run in parallel mode.

 ### Sending requests and parsing responses
 Before sending a new request to the service under test, the request's data must first be rendered.
 The correct "checker way" of rendering a